National Consumer Protection Framework for Online Wagering

 ACMA now reports on any complaints, breaches and investigations in relation to the Interactive Gambling Act 2001.
 For further information, visit the ACMA website.

-The Commonwealth is also examining the feasibility of disruption measures, Internet Service Provider blocking and financial blocking, and expects to have a finalised position by the end of 2018.
+The Commonwealth is also examining the outcomes of consultations to investigate the feasibility of disruption measures, Internet Service Provider blocking and financial blocking, the final stage of its reform package.

 Complementing the National Framework, is a raft of legislative reform which successfully passed Parliament in 2017, including restrictions on showing gambling promotions during live sporting events, broadcast in children’s viewing hours.
 These restrictions have been in place since 30 March 2018.
 ACMA has implemented the same rules for online content service providers.